bhavyashah2409/ABOShipsData/Seaships/README.md

 This is where the different subfolders(with names as the date they were taken on) of Seaships folders are stored.
+Please mind that the training, validation and test images are all in the same space.
+Test labels do not have labels in the CSV file in the parent folder